digiltd/oh-rtd-test/CUPS-Binding.md

+Documentation of the CUPS binding Bundle
-# Introduction
+## Introduction

 For installation of the binding, please see Wiki page [[Bindings]].

-# Generic Item Binding Configuration
+## Generic Item Binding Configuration

 In order to bind an item to a CUPS printer, you need to provide configuration settings.
 The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
 The syntax for the CUPS binding configuration string is explained here: